 Other Printer: Epson ET-2550

-The XP-440 can connect to a computer system via USB (but not Ethernet), to a network by 802.11b/g/n Wi-Fi, or make a straight peer-to-peer link with a suitable device via Wi-Fi Direct.
+The XP-440 can connect to a computer memory cardB (but not Ethernet), to a network by 802.11b/g/n Wi-Fi, or make a straight peer-to-peer link with a suitable device via Wi-Fi Direct.
 It’s Apple AirPrint suitable, Mopria-certified for easy publishing to Android devices, and supports Google Shadow Publish.
-It also supports Epson Connect software solutions collection consisting of E-mail Publish, Epson Innovative Publish, Epson iPrint, Epson Remote Publish, and Epson Check to Shadow.
+It also supports the Epson Connect software solutions collection consisting of E-mail Publish, Epson Innovative Publish, Epson iPrint, Epson Remote Publish, and Epson Check to Shadow.

 A Wiz at Text and Video Publishing